-Our compensation committee consists of Messrs.
-Swad (Chair), Dennerline and Pelzer and Ms. White.
-Mr. Napier served on our compensation committee until Ms. White joined the board of directors in January 2019.
-Each of Messrs.
-Swad, Dennerline and Pelzer and Ms. White, as well as Mr. Napier during his service on the compensation committee, satisfy the independence requirements of Rules 5605(a)(2) and 5605(d)(2) of the NASDAQ Stock Market listing rules.
-Our compensation committee met five times during our 2018 fiscal year.
+Our compensation committee consists of Ms. White (Chair) and Messrs.
+Dennerline and Pelzer.
+Mr. Swad served on our compensation committee until he resigned as a director in July 2019 to be our Chief Financial Officer.
+Each of Ms. White and Messrs.
+Dennerline and Pelzer, as well as Mr. Swad during his service on the compensation committee, satisfy the independence requirements of Rules 5605(a)(2) and 5605(d)(2) of the NASDAQ Stock Market listing rules.
+Our compensation committee met six times during our 2019 fiscal year.
 Our compensation committee is responsible for, among other things:

-- reviewing and approving the compensation, employment agreements and severance arrangements, and other benefits of all of our executive officers and key employees; - reviewing and approving, on an annual basis, the corporate goals and objectives relevant to the compensation of the executive officers, and evaluating their performance in light thereof; - · reviewing and making recommendations, on an annual basis, to the board with respect to director compensation; - reviewing any analysis or report on executive compensation required to be included in the annual proxy statement and periodic reports pursuant to applicable federal securities rules and regulations, and recommending the inclusion of such analysis or report in our proxy statement and period reports; - reviewing and assessing, periodically, the adequacy of the formal written charter; and - such other matters that are specifically delegated to our compensation committee by the board from time to time.
+- reviewing and approving the compensation, employment agreements and severance arrangements, and other benefits of all of our executive officers and key employees; - reviewing and approving, on an annual basis, the corporate goals and objectives relevant to the compensation of the executive officers, and evaluating their performance in light thereof; - reviewing and making recommendations, on an annual basis, to the board with respect to director compensation;

+- reviewing any analysis or report on executive compensation required to be included in the annual proxy statement and periodic reports pursuant to applicable federal securities rules and regulations, and recommending the inclusion of such analysis or report in our proxy statement and period reports; - · reviewing and assessing, periodically, the adequacy of the formal written charter; and - such other matters that are specifically delegated to our compensation committee by the board from time to time.

 Pursuant to its written charter, our compensation committee has the authority to engage the services of outside advisors as it deems appropriate to assist it in the evaluation of the compensation of our directors, principal executive officer or other executive and non-executive officers, and in the fulfillment of its other duties.
 Additionally, our compensation committee has the authority to review and approve the compensation of our other officers and employees and may delegate its authority to review and approve the compensation of other non-executive officer employees to specified executive officers.
-Our compensation committee engaged Compensia, Inc., a national compensation consulting firm ("Compensia"), as its compensation consultant in 2018, as more fully described in "Executive Compensation-Compensation Discussion and Analysis-Compensation-Setting Process-Role of Compensation Consultant".
+Our compensation committee engaged Compensia, Inc., a national compensation consulting firm ("Compensia"), as its compensation consultant in 2019, as more fully described in "Executive Compensation-Compensation Discussion and Analysis-Compensation-Setting Process-Role of Compensation Consultant".